MolSSI-Education/gpu_programming_beginner/setup.md

 > for heterogeneous parallel code development with CUDA.
 However, NVIDIA still provides
 > support for launching CUDA debugger and profiler application sessions for Mac OS as a host platform.
 >
-> Since the present tutorial is based on the latest
-> version (v11.2.0), the Mac OS will not be the subject of our further consideration.
+> Since the present tutorial is based on version 11, the Mac OS will not be the subject of our further consideration.
 {: .discussion}

 {% include links.md %}